 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Dances of Bridgerton class at Vinnie's Jump & Jive (Facebook event)
+Dances of Bridgerton: Lady Danbury's Ball at Vinnie's Jump & Jive (Facebook event)

 2:00-4:00pm.
 Dearest Gentle Reader, you are cordially invited to a class on authentic dances from the fabulous Bridgerton TV series.
-This workshop's focus dance is still to be determined, but along with a new dance we will also review some or all of George and Charlotte's lovely "waltz" (no actual waltzing!) from the Queen Charlotte prequel series, Simon & Daphne's dance from Season 1, and the "Harmony" dance from Season 2 plus, time permitting, mix in a bit of actual historical Regency dancing for contrast. $18.00 per person cash at the door or $15.00 per person online in advance.
-Registration opening by February 1.
+This workshop's focus dance will the dance performed by George and Charlotte and members of the nobility at Lady Danbury's ball in episode three of Queen Charlotte.
+Time permitting, we will also review some of our other dances: George and Charlotte's lovely final dance from the Queen Charlotte prequel series, Simon & Daphne's dance from Season 1, and the "Harmony" dance from Season 2, plus a bit of actual historical Regency dancing for contrast. $18.00 per person cash at the door or $15.00 per person online in advance.
+Pre-register here for the discount price!
 More information about our Bridgerton dances here.

 Bluesy Tuesy at NESFA!
 (Facebook page) (Facebook group) (Facebook event)